percona/percona-docker/README.md

 See individual directories for instructions on how to build and run Percona software.

-You can find images that we build in Docker Hub registry.
+The images we build can be found in the Docker Hub registry.
 We have two organizations:

 - [percona](https://hub.docker.com/u/percona) - repository with production-grade images that are widely used by the community and customers.
 - [perconalab](https://hub.docker.com/u/perconalab) - experiments, alpha/beta versions, nightly builds images.
 Not recommended for production.